PaddlePaddle/Paddle/paddle/fluid/inference/tests/api/int8_mkldnn_quantization.md

 cmake ..  -DWITH_TESTING=ON -WITH_FLUID_ONLY=ON -DWITH_GPU=OFF -DWITH_MKL=ON  -WITH_SWIG_PY=OFF -DWITH_INFERENCE_API_TEST=ON -DON_INFER=ON

 ```
-Note: MKLDNN and MKL are required.
+Note: MKL-DNN and MKL are required.

-## 1. Enable INT8 MKLDNN quantization
+## 1. Enable INT8 MKL-DNN quantization
 For reference, please examine the code of unit test enclosed in `analyzer_int8_image_classification_tester.cc`.

 * ### Create Analysis config